otto-torino/django-cookiecutter/README.md

 Yet another django cookiecutter template.

-> It provides a fully working dev environment in a docker container with volume binding in order to have changes to the codebase immediately be reflected in the container.
-Ansible commands to setup the remote machine and fabric scripts with many deploy utilities.
+> It provides a fully working dev environment in a docker container, a convinient cli with autocompletion to perfom common tasks, an ansible command to setup the remote machine and fabric scripts with many deploy utilities.

 ## Dependencies